ivicanikolicsg/OHIE/README.md

 ## Quick Test

-Compile the code `make` and run the script `quick_text.sh`.
+1. Compile the code `make`
+2. Run the script `quick_text.sh`

 This will run OHIE network of 3 nodes -- their outputs are written in `outputnodeX.txt` (so, while running, for example, check the output with `tail -f outputnode1.txt`).
 At the end, make sure to kill the network, i.e. `fuser -k *`.

 ## Parameters